shawnpatel96/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+a relational database is a database that is organized by tables whom are connected to each other(columns are present, primary key/ forieng key)

+sql is a query langauge used to manage and munipulte data held in a relational database

 - [ ] Why do tables need a `primary key`?

+so we can use the primary key(id) to relate back to the main table in a byproduct table via a foriegn key

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foriegn Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A 3rd byproduct table relating to the first two tables

 ## Minimum Viable Product